LEImDL/PythonValidGen/README.md

 print(dec.content)
 ```

 - Calculate a *signature* for the document to ensure its integrity and non-repudiation, using assymetric cryptography.
-The two keys are encoded in *pem format*, the public key is used to *verify* and the private key is used to *sign*.
+The two keys are encoded in *pem format*, the public key is used to *verify* and the private key is used to *sign*:

 ```python
 from PythonValidGen.DataRepresentation.Document import Document